DanGeospatial/DronePathPreview/README.md

-# Drone Path Preview
+# DJI M3T Thermal Converter
 DJI Mavic drones save thermal images in a thermogram format.
 This format is not compatible with photogrammetry pipelines (e.g., Agisoft Metashape, Pix4D).
-This GUI application offers simple
+This GUI application offers simple and efficient way to calibrate your M3T thermal images and convert them to .tif format.

 # Usage
 1. Download required software.